apache/tvm/docs/how_to/install.md

 ### Building on Windows

 TVM support build via MSVC using cmake.
 To build with Visual Studio 2015 use cmake.
-Make sure you have a recent version of cmake added to your path and then from the xgboost directory:
+Make sure you have a recent version of cmake added to your path and then from the tvm directory:

 ```bash
 mkdir build